Huy Hòa

 In Vietnam, each region has a Tet tray with different characteristics.
 Therefore, it has created a rich and diverse culinary culture only in Vietnam.

-Tet comes to every family, whether rich or poor, they are busy preparing the most complete and hearty meal to worship their ancestors.
 Grandparents hope that ancestors will bless their children and grandchildren for a happy and prosperous new year, and let the whole family have a happy reunion on the first day of the year.
-The traditional dishes on the Tet holiday are not only diverse in dishes but also focus on the presentation form and color of the dish.

 Let’s find out the indispensable dishes on the Tet tray of Vietnamese families.
-You can learn more about these dishes in the article traditional Vietnamese food on Tet
+You can learn more about these dishes in the article Traditional Vietnamese Food on Tet

 • Bánh chưng